Rishi-CreativeCoder/Rishi-CreativeCoder/README.md

 ## 🚀 About Me

 - 🎓 Pursuing M.Tech in Computer Science and Engineering (Artificial Intelligence) at Hindustan Institute of Technology & Science
+- - 💡 Interested in AI Automation, Web Development, and Front-End Development